New York Adverse Possession Laws

 When someone publicly moves into and improves an otherwise neglected property, they may acquire title to that property after a certain amount of time has passed.
 This is called "adverse possession," based on the idea that land should not sit idle.
 These protections are not valid if the possession of the property is done in secret.
 New York adverse possession laws require at least ten years of possession and payment of taxes throughout that period in order to be eligible for legal title.

-The following table highlights the basics of New York adverse possession law.
+The following table highlights the basics of New York adverse possession law and a more in-depth description follows.
 See Adverse Possession: Continuous Trespassers' Rights to learn more.

 |Code Section||Real Prop.
 Acts & Procedures 501, et seq.|

 |Time Period Required for Occupation||10 yrs.and Color of Title: 10 yrs.|

 |Time for Landowner to Challenge/Effect of Landowner's Disability||-|

 |Improvements||One way to possess land|

 |Payment of Taxes||-|

 Each state has its own basic requirements in order to assert an adverse possession claim.
 One of the justifications for these requirements is that they give the actual owner of the property a number of ways to prevent the adverse possessor from gaining ownership of the land.
 Another justification for adverse possession is that it allows the property to be used, rather than sit neglected and underdeveloped.